 - A written exam on Canadian road rules and regulations

 Driving in Canada without car insurance is illegal.
 This means that you must arrange to get car insurance with your car rental company in Canada.
 Most Canadian car rental companies offer collision damage waivers (CDW) and personal accident insurance at an additional charge.
 Some credit card companies in Canada include CDW insurance on car rentals when using their cards to pay for the rental.
 For more information, check the credit card’s terms and conditions.
 Learn more about car insurance in Canada.

 Fuel and Service Stations

-When it comes to gasoline, you can opt for either unleaded gas or diesel.
+When it comes to gasoline, you can opt for unleaded gas or diesel.
 When you rent a car, car companies in Canada provide you with a full tank on your departure in exchange for returning the car with a full tank as well.
-If you do not return the rental car with a full tank of gas, you will have to pay for it.
+If you do not return the rental car with a full gas tank, you must pay for it.

-Compared to the U.S., fuel prices are cheaper in Canada.
-However, the driving distances in Canada from one place to another are generally further.
-When you fill your tank in cities, you will pay less compared to small towns.
-Most gas stations are self-service and are open 24 hours a day, except for in rural areas, which closes at 6 pm.
+Canada is the second-largest country in the world, so driving distances in Canada from one place to another are generally further.
+When you fill your tank in cities, you will pay less than in small towns.
+Most gas stations are self-service and open 24 hours a day, except in rural areas, which close at 6 pm.

 Start Driving in Canada

 Now that you know more about car renting in Canada, driver’s license requirements, fees and costs, car insurance,and the car rental age in Canada, you can start planning your car rental budget.
 If you don’t currently drive, the best thing to do when you arrive in Canada is to get your Canadian driver’s license as soon as possible.
 If you already have a foreign driver’s license, remember you’ll need more than a year’s driving experience.

 How do I Apply For a Canadian International Driving Permit?

 You must contact the Canadian Automobile Association to access a Canadian International Driving Permit application form.